ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Actual Headset:** A reference to the GameObject that contains the VR camera, most likely provided by the SDK's Camera Rig Headset.
  * **Actual Left Controller:** A reference to the GameObject that contains the SDK Left Hand Controller.
  * **Actual Right Controller:** A reference to the GameObject that contains the SDK Right Hand Controller.
+ * **Model Alias Left Controller:** A reference to the GameObject that models for the Left Hand Controller.
+ * **Model Alias Right Controller:** A reference to the GameObject that models for the Right Hand Controller
  * **Script Alias Left Controller:** A reference to the GameObject that contains any scripts that apply to the Left Hand Controller.
  * **Script Alias Right Controller:** A reference to the GameObject that contains any scripts that apply to the Right Hand Controller.